NBIK14022U Methodology and Sampling in Environmental Management

 MSc Programme in Biology with a minor subject

 Practical sampling of soil, water and bioindicators in terrestrial, freshwater and marine environments, followed by laboratory analyses and statistical analyses, including planning of sampling and chose of methods in relation to the purpose of the sampling.
-Emphasis shall be on comparison and discussion of the suitability of different methods in relation to strengths and weaknesses of collected data, time consumption and scientific experience.
-There shall be strong focus on reporting and presentation of the different sub-projects included in the course.
+Emphasis will be on comparison and discussion of the suitability of different methods in relation to strengths and weaknesses of collected data, time consumption and scientific experience.
+There will be strong focus on reporting and presentation of the different sub-projects included in the course.
 Principles of Environmental Impact Assesment (VVM) are presented by guest teachers.

 Having concluded the course, the participants are expected to be able to plan and conduct adequate sampling of water, soil and plant material in relation to environmental problems, to perform correct statistical data treatment and presentation of the results and to communicate the findings and conclusions written and oral to end-users.